-Multifamily properties can gather more leads and higher quality lead information by implementing website technology that guides consumers through the apartment shopping process.
-With the help of interactive tools like a personal expense calculator or floor plan assessments, properties can also capture valuable lead data from website visitors.
+A more recent marketing strategies for property management companies is using AI technology so multifamily properties can gather more leads and higher quality lead information.
+With the help of interactive tools like a 24/7 textable AI chatbot, personal expense calculator or floor plan assessments, properties can also capture valuable lead data from website visitors.

 “Educating and engaging our consumers better on our website has streamlined our leasing process in ways I couldn’t have imagined,” says Casey Rusk, regional manager at Watermark Residential.
 “The renter has much more information at their fingertips, so the leasing process is faster.”

 Interactive Experiences Capture Quality Website Leads

 Leasing specialists gather detailed lead information every time a website visitor interacts with an AI Leasing Assistant, which they can use to close the deal when the new renter tours the property.
 “There’s more information captured, so it’s a better lead,” says Mark Avis, president and CEO of Regency Multifamily, which features PERQ software on more than a dozen multifamily property sites.